mjd3/tracikpy/README.md

 ```
 sudo apt-get install libeigen3-dev liborocos-kdl-dev libkdl-parser-dev liburdf-dev libnlopt-dev
 ```
+Note that for Ubuntu 20.04, `libnlopt-cxx-dev` is also needed to install the C++ bindings for `nlopt`.

 Main differences from original library/bindings:
  - ROS and Boost dependencies removed (replaced with C++ standard library calls).